WTF is Quibi? A bold bet on short-form streaming

 Quibi has said it will release five episodes in the Unscripted and Docs category every day.

 Finally, the company will be dropping 25 so-called Daily Essentials every weekday.
 They focus on news and information, as well as lifestyle programming like a daily horoscope, a recap of the previous night's late night shows and meditation videos.
 These are also shorter than Quibi's other kinds of programming; Daily Essentials are five to six minutes.
-The company has partnered with the likes of NBC News, the BBC, TMZ, Telemundo, Polygon and the Weather Channel to make Daily Essentials.
+The company has partnered with the likes of NBC News, the BBC, TMZ, Telemundo, Polygon and the Weather Channel to make Daily Essentials, as well as developing some originally.

 Daily Essentials will have new episodes at least every weekday.
 Some titles release more than one episode daily, like an NBC News snippets that land twice daily; and other titles will drop new episodes on weekends too.